 On a recent visit to our once hometown of Winnipeg, I met with a long time friend and reluctant celebrity, chef Luc Jean.
 I have been traveling what seems like incessantly with my husband and son since we embarked on our life changing adventure across Europe four years ago.
-And even though we no longer live in Winnipeg, in our hearts, this Canadian prairie city will always be our home.
+And even though we no longer live in Winnipeg, this Canadian prairie city will always hold a very special place in our hearts.

 My visit to Winnipeg was punctuated with great experiences and time spent with friends but my meeting with chef Luc Jean, who graciously agreed to be interviewed for our blog, was memorable, to say the least.
 Chef Luc Jean did not disappoint.
 We talked about life, food and travel.
 His answers were candid.
 Upon his suggestion we met at a local restaurant The Black Bird Brasserie.
 As Luc told me, he loves to try local restaurants and our interview provided an opportunity to sample French fare at this newcomer to the Winnipeg food scene.